solgenomics/Tea/README.md

 `web_usr` is the user name with permissions to edit and read the database, if you want to use a different user name you will need to grant permissions to the new user or edit the file `create_tea_schema.sql`

+In order to enable the 'DEG' tab, `deg_tab 1` should be added as a line in the conf file.

 Add the expression images to the folder `Tea/root/static/images/expr_viewer/`

 You can customize the value of any of these variables.